 After separation, writing or updating your Will, Personal Directive and Power of Attorney are especially important.

-Whether you are married or unmarried, reviewing or drafting a new Will, Personal Directive and Power of Attorney is important at the time of your separation.
+Reviewing or drafting a new Will, Personal Directive and Power of Attorney is important at the time of your separation.
 If you have a Will in place with your spouse listed as your Executor/Trustee and/or the beneficiary of your estate, that Will will continue to be in effect even after you have separated from your spouse.

 You can draft a new Will during the period of separation that is effective even after a divorce.
 Your new Will can designate an Executor/Trustee other than your spouse and a new beneficiary of your estate.